onnx/onnx/docs/OnnxReleases.md

 **Partner Validation**

  * Test with onnxruntime package: To test the interaction with onnxruntime, use ONNX functions like `load`, `checker.check_model`, `shape_inference.infer_shapes`, `save` with onnxruntime functions like `InferenceSession` and `InferenceSession.run` on certain example ONNX model.
+For example, run the test script from ``.github/workflows/test_with_ort.py`` with installed onnxruntime package.

  * Test with ONNX converters: Create GitHub issues in converters repos to provide them the package links and have them test the TestPyPI packages.